 After studying abroad in India and Nepal in Summer 2019, I really wanted to go abroad again and stay for a longer period of time.
 During my senior year of college, I became really good friends with a German exchange student from Aachen.
 Though I had never been to Germany nor had I studied German, Tim taught me a lot about his hometown and a couple of German phrases as well.
 It was this experience that prompted me to start looking for opportunities to study in Germany after graduation.

 I found CBYX appealing because it encouraged participants from all professional fields and backgrounds to apply even if they had not formally studied German.
 The layout of the program was also a huge draw: two months of language school followed by a semester of classes at a German university and an internship to top it off.
 The program just seemed like a perfect way to learn a new language and explore a new country, so I applied!

-2. What are the benefits of the fellowship?
+2. What are some of the benefits of the CBYX Fellowship?